MarcusTTran/SudokuWordGame_CMPT276/README.md

 <img src="./app-resources/echo_logo.png" width="200" height="200"/>

 Echo's Wsudoku is an interactive game suitable for users of all ages who wish to learn a new language or improve their efficiency.
 It supports devices of any screen size and runs offline.
-Currently, we support English and French languages however Multilingual Support (with Chinese, Arabic and Spanish on top of English/French) has been developed and you can try it for yourself in branch 52.
+Currently, we support 5 languages (English, French, Spanish, Chinese and Arabic)
 <br>

 Some of the unique features of Wsudoku include but not limited to: